 So, let’s talk about what is the purpose of your website for a moment.
 We’ll start by covering what a website is not.

 A website is not a classified ad or an ad in the yellow pages.
 This may seem a bit obvious, but when it comes to working with web design clients, I’ve come to realize that many traditional business owners aren’t really sure what they should do with their website.
 So, what do they do?
 They put the same information on their website as they put on their flyers, ads, or yellow pages listings.A website is not a classified ad or an ad in the yellow pages.
 Click To Tweet

 Yawn.
 Very few people will stay on your website long enough to decide to hire you or buy from you, if they even find your website at all, unless they really, really need you.

 A website is not an infomercial.
-A website is not a flyer.
-A website is not a business card.
+It is not a flyer.
+Your website is not a business card either.

 Customers may come to your website looking for all of that information, but they usually also want to know more about you and your business.

 What is a website and What is your website’s purpose?

 A website is something altogether different from traditional marketing tools.
 For one thing, a website itself needs to be marketed, so that others will find it.
 After all, who is going to find your website unless you tell them where to look for it?Who is going to find your website unless you tell them where to look for it?
 Click To Tweet

 “Well,” you say, “I figure they’ll just search for a widget company and they’ll find mine, and presto, I’ll have a new customer and a sale.”

 That’s a great idea, but how will they find you in the search engines?
 As the internet continues to grow every day, high ranking in search engines becomes more and more competitive.
 Too many clients of mine have an illusion in their head that they will build a website, and and suddenly every web search on their topic will direct a new visitor their way.
 The problem is, they don’t realize how many thousands if not millions of websites on each topic there are.